Welcome back, Rush Limbaugh, eager and ready to go.

 Obama promised.

-He promised there'd be televised hearings.
+He promised there'd be televised hearings and negotiations.

-That's not Gibbs had wanted no part of it.
+Gibbs had wanted no part of it.

-He said, Why are you leaving?
+He said, why are you leaving?

 Well, Campbell, I started at age 26 in statewide elective office.